 The development of new pharmaceutical facilities, by their nature, tend to be complex and involve significant cost.
 Ensuring timely delivery within budget is critical.
-Our Life Sciences team reviews the key considerations that should be taken into account with a key focus on getting the contract structure right at the outset.
+Our Life Sciences team reviews the main considerations that should be taken into account with a key focus on getting the contract structure right at the outset.

 Pharmaceutical projects are often large-scale, technically complex projects and are heavily driven by commercial constraints.
 New facilities or redevelopment may be required for a variety of reasons.
 This could involve getting a product first to market, to accommodate new product lines, or to retrofit existing facilities.